jna80921/ElevatorSimulation/README.md

 A summary of keys methods are given below:

 - **Elevator(int maxFloors, int stopDurationInSeconds, int maxTotalWeightLbs):** This is the constructor for the Elevator class.
-It initializes the elevator with the specified number of floors, the time it takes to stop at each floor, and the maximum total weight the elevator can carry.
-It also initializes the elevator's current floor, direction, and weight.
+It initializes the elevator with the specified number of floors, the time it takes to stop at each floor, and the maximum total cargo weight the elevator can carry.

 - **pressExternalUpButton(int floor):** Adds an external up button press to the elevator's queue.